 Born 1924, New York, NY - Died 2000

 Born in 1926, George Segal grew up in the Bronx, NY.
-He moved to New Jersey in 1940 and lived in the same town until he passed away in 2000.
-Segal is known internationally for his figurative works in plaster, which he created using a unique technique he had developed.
+He moved to New Jersey in 1940 and remained a NJ resident until his death in 2000.
+Segal is known internationally for his figurative works in plaster, which he created using a unique technique that he developed.
 The figures are often placed within environments made with real objects, creating a personal tableau.

 Segal's works have been exhibited in numerous prestigious museums and galleries throughout the United States as well as in Europe, Japan, and South America.
 A retrospective exhibition was held in 1997-98 and traveled to the Montreal Museum of Fine Arts; the Hirshhorn Museum and Sculpture Garden in Washington, D.C.; the Jewish Museum in New York; and the Miami Art Museum, FL.
 Segal's sculptures are featured in major public collections.